2series/Rockwall_Capital/blog/Post-1.md

 >Predicting the exact time a ship arrives in a port and starts off-loading operations poses remarkable challenges

-Today, a majority of companies rely on experience and improvisation to respectively guess ATA and cope with its fluctuations. **Very few service providers** are leveraging Artificial intelligence to scientifically predict ETA and help create better planning for their supply chain
+Today, a majority of companies rely on experience and improvisation to respectively guess ATA and cope with its fluctuations. ***Very few service providers are leveraging Artificial intelligence to scientifically predict ETA and help create better planning for their supply chain***

 >In this post, we’ll predict the arrival time of ships at ports

 ### Experiment

-ETA predictions are complex problems. *Similar to Air travel* It involves a huge number of variables and a lot of uncertainty.
+ETA predictions are complex problems. *Similar to Air travel*.
+It involves a huge number of variables and a lot of uncertainty.
 Machine Learning is the tool for the job.
 However, it’s crucial to have a baseline metric (such as an expert user or a rule-based engine) to compare the performance and understand if your model is good enough

 Our experiment is the challenge of accurately predicting the ship's ETA.
 It’s not a complete solution, but it can be seen as a guide to implement a sound and complete model, based on historical data.
 Our solution includes the following high-level steps: